Arkansas 4-H College Scholarships

 Governor's Award Scholarship

 A $1,000 scholarship is awarded to the Arkansas 4-H Governor's Award recipient.

 This award is available only to current or former state 4-H Record Book winners.
 A current 4-H Record Book AND the 4-H Governor's Award Nomination Form must be submitted by February 1.

 - How To Apply for Payment (Only complete this portion after you are awarded a scholarship.)

-- Request for payment of scholarship funds (FY4-H-638) must be made to the fund development office as soon as the recipient becomes eligible.
+- Request for payment of scholarship funds (FY4-H-638) must be made to the 4-H state office as soon as the recipient becomes eligible.